Pen-y-Fan/death-stranding-poc/docs/manual-user.md

 ## Dashboard

-- After login you land on the App dashboard.
+- After login, you land on the App dashboard.
 - Default widgets for the dashboard:
     - Account panel information (profile and logout via the user menu)
 - Additional App charts you may see on dashboard:
     - Orders doughnut chart
     - Complete orders central A to E Chart,
     - Complete orders central F to M Chart,
     - Complete orders central N to W Chart
     - Complete orders East Chart